 The discipline ground jury may disqualify a competitor and/or a team from competition, for the reasons stated in Article 21.
-Decisions of the discipline ground jury are final.
+Or the discipline ground jury may decide to issue a Yellow (Warning) Card in lieu of disqualifying a competitor.
+Decisions of the discipline ground jury are not appealable except at Championships.